Welcome to Disney’s Animal Kingdom, the newest addition to the four breathtaking Florida parks, where nature meets magic.

 - Na’vi River Journey

-You should also be prepared for two pre-shows during your wait.
+Just make sure you’re prepared for two pre-shows during your wait.
 One of them matches you up with the virtual banshee you’re about to ride and the other explains the backstory of Pandora itself.
-It can feel a bit dragged out, but the atmosphere is incredible, so take it in.
+With the incredible atmosphere, it can feel a bit draggy, but take the time to soak it in.

 2. Expedition Everest